harrison-tran/recruiting-prompts/README.md

 This prompt transforms the AI into an expert Hiring Manager, creating highly relevant, probing questions based on a candidate's specific resume achievements.
 It moves beyond generic questions to encourage **STAR method** (Situation, Task, Action, Result) answers.

+This is best used when you're new to a specific role and trying to learn on the go!
+Adding the job description to the prompt will elevate this even further.

 ```
 Act as the Hiring Manager for the [Department Name] team.
 You are an expert in [Field, e.g., 'Product Management'] and are looking to deeply understand a candidate's thought process and past achievements.